 The federal government has long recognized that ADR provides a much less expensive and time-consuming alternative to litigation.
-The Administrative Dispute Resolution Act of 1996 authorizes FMCS as a neutral third party to participate "in the resolution of issues in controversy".
-As neutrals, FMCS conflict management and prevention professionals may provide or refer services including, but not limited to, conciliation, facilitation, mediation, factfinding, minitrials, arbitration, and use of ombuds.
+FMCS provides ADR services to federal agencies on a cost-reimbursable basis in accordance with the Administrative Dispute Resolution Act of 1996 (ADRA).
+This act authorizes FMCS as a neutral third party to participate "in the resolution of issues in controversy".
+As neutrals, FMCS conflict management and prevention professionals may provide or refer services including, but not limited to, conciliation, facilitation, mediation, factfinding, minitrials, and arbitration.